Irinjalakuda: Governance

 A new judicial complex is under construction near the civil station to house all judicial offices in the town.

 Irinjalakuda has a special sub jail, which is functioning near the civil station complex.
 A land tribunal to provide land deeds and to dispose of land transfer disputes is functioning at the civil station.
 The tribunal started functioning in 2019.

 The chairperson of the municipality is Smt Sonia Giri.
-The MLA of the Irinjalakuda legislative constituency is Dr. R. Bindu.
+The MLA of the Irinjalakuda legislative constituency is Adv Thomas Unniyadan.
 Irinjalakuda assembly constituency was a part of Mukundapuram (Lok Sabha constituency) till 2009 Lonappan Nambadan was the last Loksabha MP of Mukundapuram.
 From 2009, Irinjalakuda is now a part of Thrissur (Lok Sabha constituency).

 The MP of Thrissur Lok Sabha constituency is Suresh Gopi.